…you eat half a packet of biscuits…

-Person B: Ahh I really didn’t need those.
-I’ve ruined my good intentions yet again….
-Oh well, I might as well finish the rest now!
+Person B: I’ve ruined my good intentions yet again….
+I might as well finish what’s left!

-If person B sounds familiar, then finding out more about nutrition or what you “should” eat, is unlikely to lead to the changes you want.
-Working on your thought process and behaviour pattern is likely to be much more effective.
+If you’re person B, then someone telling you what you “should” eat, is unlikely to lead to the changes you want.
+But, examining your thought process and behaviour pattern around why you finish the packet of biscuits (rather than stopping after half it) is likely to be much more effective.

 Can’t I just go on a diet?

-Invariably, it ends with a bit of a blow-out and essentially, you feeling disheartened, fed-up and less confident about reaching your goal.
-Often, it’s a vicious cycle.
+Well, you can, although you’ve probably already tried that.
+Start a diet and you’ll come off the diet!A diet often ends with a bit of a blow-out and you can feel disheartened, fed-up or less confident about reaching your goal.
+It can be a vicious cycle.

 - Do you eat the treats in work because they’re on your desk?

-- Do you get really hungry and then grab the first thing you can because you’re starving?
+- Are you getting really hungry and then grabbing the first thing you can because you’re starving?

-- Do you eat well during the day and then it all goes downhill as soon as you sit down in the evening?
+- Maybe you eat well during the day, then it all goes downhill as soon as you sit down in the evening?

 You were told as a child you would only get a treat if you were good, so you continue to ‘reward’ yourself with food as an adult.

-By identifying these thought patterns, bringing awareness to the situations and emotions that drive your behaviours, you can change how you eat.
-You can change your associations with foods.
+By identifying these thought patterns, situations and emotions that drive your behaviour, you can change how you eat.
+You can change your association with food.
 Change the idea that foods are ‘good’ and ‘bad’.

 When you feel great, you’re less inclined to reach for unhealthier choices.
-If you’ve had a rough week, are tired, fed-up and worn out, it’s more like to be pizza and dough balls!
+If you’ve had a rough week, are tired, fed-up and worn out, you’re more likely to reach for pizza than a salad!

 I worked for many years in busy clinical settings.
-I was surprised that people armed with the necessary information, often failed to make dietary changes that would benefit them.
-This shouldn’t have been a surprise given I’m a self-confessed chocoholic.
+I was surprised that in an office full of “nutrition-experts”, people often make unhealthy food choices.
+This shouldn’t have been a surprise, given I’m a self-confessed chocoholic.

 Training as a Dietitian involves practice in motivational interviewing and mindful eating.
 Mindfulness is a relatively new concept within Dietetics.
 Personally, I didn’t fully grasp this until I started yoga.
-Daily meditation allowed me to slow down, recognise my own, often negative, thought process.
+Daily meditation allowed me to slow down, recognise my own, often negative, thought processes and associated behaviours.

 When I’m stressed or fed-up, I reach for chocolate.